 The House now continues this illustrious heritage with the Jubilee Sapphire, a stone of exceptional rarity and beauty.
 It is named in honour of the 65th anniversary of Queen Elizabeth II’s coronation, a date traditionally marked by the gift of a sapphire, and pays tribute to the House’s role in remodelling the Imperial State Crown for the occasion.
-A worthy successor to the sapphires long associated with the House, it is presented in a brooch that features the House’s signature diamond cluster setting.
+A worthy successor to the sapphires that have long been associated with the House, it is presented in a brooch that features the House’s signature diamond cluster setting.

 Weighing 118.88 carats, the stone is of a size seldom seen.
 What makes it more remarkable is its consistent vibrancy of colour and spectacular royal blue hue, which are naturally present without any heat treatment – an incredibly rare phenomenon.
 To look into the stone is to see the colour it was given by nature.

 A cushion cut assists further in enhancing its beauty.
 “One of the many wonderful features of this stone is its well-proportioned cut,” says the House gemmologist.
 “The composition of the facets catch the light perfectly, to create a host of reflections playing within the sapphire’s interior.
 The precision of this cut lets you gaze deep into the stone and see its pure, royal blue colour.
 The experience is like being drawn into the bluest of oceans.”